 What I like about these wedges is that they’re pretty good for all skill levels.
 They’re more of a bladed wedge so they aren’t going to be as forgiving as the others.

 I’ve tried a few of these wedges under 50 bucks and most of them aren’t good at all.
 The only thing I didn’t like about it was the grip.
 I’d highly recommend you swap the grips if you go with this wedge.

 It comes in either 52, 56, or 60 degrees.
 The 56 degrees is great because the bounce is around 12 degrees.
 That’ll make it easy to hit out of the bunker and will stop you from taking too much ground.

 What’s cool about these wedges is that if you like the 56 degrees you can go out and get the entire set for around 100 bucks.
 You can’t really beat that value anywhere else.

 Since the wedge is a bit thinner compared to the CBX, I find it a little easier to lob the ball up in the air.
-The distance and forgiveness aren’t the same, but it does serve its purpose.
+Distance and forgiveness aren’t the same, but it does serve its purpose.

 Also, as you get better you’ll want to be able to spin the ball.
 Just like with the others, this wedge can put some decent spin on the ball to have maximum control.